 How can I carpool or rideshare?

-Where do I register the day of the event?
-When does registration start?
+Where do I register for this event?

-Is there a fee for workshops?
+Is there a fee to participate?

 Will there be food vendors?

 LaVergne: People who join us to ‘march to the polls’ and early vote will be provided coffee, juice, and pastries from 7:30 am - 8:15 am.
 Food is available for purchase at the community festival from 10:00 am - 3:30 pm.

 What volunteer needs are there?
 Can I sign up to help in a specific capacity?